bluz71/platters/README.md

   * #### Auto-hide Flash messages
-    Flash messages, as seen during resource creation, deletion and modification, will automatically hide, then be removed after 4 seconds as well as being user dismissible.
+    Flash messages, as seen during resource creation, deletion and modification, will automatically hide, then be removed after a few seconds as well as being user dismissible.

   * #### Show all / show less Album tracks
     Albums with more than twenty tracks will, by default, show only the first